Hardin–Simmons University: Academics

-HSU offers six undergraduate degrees with 70 majors, and seven graduate degrees with 18 programs.
+HSU offers 6 undergraduate degrees with 70 majors and 7 graduate degrees with 18 programs.
 Pre-professional programs include dentistry, engineering, medicine, law, pharmacology, physical therapy, and seminary.
 HSU offers courses in geography, Greek, Hebrew, humanities, and physical sciences, as well.
-The university offers a doctorate in physical therapy, the first in Texas which is open to private citizens, as well as Doctor of Education (Ed.D.).
+The university offers a doctorate in physical therapy as well as Doctor of Education (Ed.D.).

 HSU students come from diverse backgrounds and a variety of Christian denominations.
 With an approximate enrollment of 1,500 students, the student-to-teacher ratio was 33:1.